Please contact SpinChem for technical support on products or applications, or if you have suggestions for improvements.

 How can I process large volumes with the SpinChem® RBR?

 In several ways.
 You can use a larger RBR, connect a smaller RBR to an already existing tank, or run repeated cycles with an automated semi-continuous setup.
 The best choice depends on your process and previously installed equipment.
+Please contact SpinChem to discuss your particular scale-up requirements.

 Yes, certainly.
 Readings from probes in the reaction vessel for measuring parameters such as UV, NIR and pH often experience less disturbance since the solid phase particles are contained within the SpinChem® RBR instead of swirling past the probes.